 If you think you might already have a rodent problem, read our blog on how to get rid of mice in your storage unit.

 How to Prevent Bugs and Mice in Your Storage Unit

 There are several steps you can take to greatly reduce the likelihood of having these pests in your storage unit:

 - First of all, be proactive when you are packing your items to take to the storage unit.
 Plastic containers with lids that seal tightly are a good idea.
 Mice cannot chew through them, and they are great for stacking.

 - Never pack food items.
 For one thing, it violates the terms of the rental agreement you signed with Moove In Self Storage.
 For another, that is just a bad idea – you may as well put it on a plate with a napkin and a sign that says, “Hey mice, this is for you.
 Come and get it!”

 - Wrap your sofa, chairs, and mattresses in plastic.
 That way, if one of those critters does decide to visit your unit, it will be walking on the plastic and not all over your furniture.
 In case you didn’t know this, as mice walk they leave a trail of urine everywhere they go…pretty nasty!

 - When you are loading your items into the moving truck, be sure you are not taking any unwelcome passengers along for the trip.
 Give your boxes, totes, furniture and appliances a really good once over and make sure they are free of critters.

-Now that the truck is loaded and ready to go, take the time to gather a few weapons that will help you deter spiders, bugs and mice from your storage unit.
-You can grab some bug spray, mousetraps or poison.
-Or you can grab some peppermint oil, a spray bottle and cotton balls.
-You can spray the cotton balls with the peppermint oil and stick them inside drawers, boxes and so on to keep the critters away while your stuff is in storage.
+Now that the truck is loaded and ready to go, take the time to gather a few weapons that will help you deter spiders, bugs, and mice from your storage unit.
+You can grab some bug spray, mousetraps, or poison.
+Or you can grab some peppermint oil, a spray bottle, and cotton balls.
+You can spray the cotton balls with peppermint oil and stick them inside drawers, boxes, and so on to keep the critters away while your stuff is in storage.